New One-Acre Urban Garden Coming to Ridgeville’s Elks Park

 • Serve as a welcoming community space for gatherings and celebrations

-With one in six Evanston residents experiencing food insecurity and grocery prices continuing to rise, the Ridgeville Urban Farm and Orchard represents a meaningful investment in local health, sustainability and equity.
+With one in six Evanston residents experiencing food insecurity and grocery prices continuing to rise, the Ridgeville Urban Garden and Orchard represents a meaningful investment in local health, sustainability and equity.

-The Ridgeville Urban Farm and Orchard builds on Evanston Grows’ longstanding commitment to food justice and community-led solutions that strengthen the local food system while centering on dignity and access.
+The Ridgeville Urban Garden and Orchard builds on Evanston Grows’ longstanding commitment to food justice and community-led solutions that strengthen the local food system while centering on dignity and access.

 For more information about the urban farm or how to get involved, visit EvanstonGROWS.org or contact info@evanstongrows.org.